 4 Practical Exercises to Help You Become Aware of Connection

-As with learning to use any sense, with energetic connection the first thing to do is to pay attention to it.
+As with learning to use any sense, the first thing to do is to pay attention to it.
 Here are four exercises you can do:

 2. When you can shift between those different energies, practice adjusting their intensity.
 Feel the difference, both in how it feels to you and in how you appear.